Haitham4/pdsnd_github/README.md

 Bike trips analysis

 ### Description
-THis project attempts to give a highlevel analysis of bike riders' trips from 3 different cities (Washinton, Chicago, and new york)
+This project attempts to give a highlevel analysis of bike riders' trips from 3 different cities (Washinton, Chicago, and New York)

 ### Files used
 bikeshare.py